 Unfortunately, synthetic folic acid can be highly problematic for individuals with the MTHFR gene variation, as they may have a difficult time processing this form of folate.
 Some professionals claim that this type of synthetic folate may even cause a build-up in the body, leading to toxicity.

-Rootcology’s MTHFR Pathways supplement contains synergistic nutrients, including an activated form of folate, to support homocysteine pathways, which in turn supports detoxification, healthy immune function, ideal joint and cartilage structure, and brain and cardiovascular health.
-I also like Folate 5,000 Plus from Pure Encapsulations.
+Rootcology’s MTHFR Pathways supplement contains important nutrients, including an activated form of folate, that work together to support healthy homocysteine pathways, which in turn supports normal detoxification, immune health, joint and cartilage health, cardiovascular health, and brain health.* I also like Folate 5,000 Plus from Pure Encapsulations.

 Magnesium